Personal Motivation and Maintaining a Positive Attitude

 Personal Motivation and Maintaining a Positive Attitude in the Classroom is offered online through Professional Development Courses at the University of La Verne.
 Like all of our courses, it is open for anyone to register at any time during a semester.

-Registration is incredibly simple and can be done online or over the phone.
+Registration is simple and can be done online or over the phone.
 Courses are offered ongoing during three semesters, and you can start whenever you are ready!
 Students may choose to enroll in up to a maximum of 15-semester credits at any time during each semester.

 Fall: September 1 - January 31